Fred Keup: Referendum 2015

 In the 2015 Luxembourg constitutional referendum, Fred Keup and a friend of his, Steve Kodesch, started a Facebook page publicly opposing the government and much of the establishment's wish to give foreigners the right to vote in the national elections.
 As the page become very popular, they established a political pressure group called "Nee2015".
 During the campaign, Fred Keup was seen as the spokesman of the "no camp" (fr: Porte-parole du camp du "non") and "the leading head of the no campaign".
 A highlight of the intense campaign was a public debate moderated by Radio RTL Luxembourg between Fred Keup and Laura Zuccoli.
 After the referendum (which ended with 79% against the right for foreigners to vote in national elections), the group renamed itself “Wee2050” with a focus on supporting the Luxembourgish language, which they believe are endangered, and the rapid economic growth in Luxembourg.
 Keup has also expressed his support for the Monarchy of Luxembourg.
-Fred Keup locates himself as a representative of the political center (“Vertieder vun der politescher Mëtt”) and rightly so, according to the political scientist Raphael Kies from the University of Luxembourg.
+Fred Keup locates himself as a representative of the political center (“Vertieder vun der politescher Mëtt”), a claim which he bases on the results of the 2015 referendum.
+The magazine Forum claims that the fusion between Keup's Wee 2050 and the ADR resulted in the latter becoming a right-wing populist party.

 Politics

-In the 2018 Luxembourg general election, Fred Keup ran on the ADR's list in the Southern voting district and received the third most votes.
-After the first elected Gaston Gibéryen declared his wish to retire early, Keup replaced him at the Chamber of Deputies (Luxembourg) on October 14, 2020.
+In the 2018 general election, Keup ran on the ADR's list in the South constituency, coming third on the list and failing to be elected directly.
+After Gaston Gibéryen's retirement from politics and resignation from the Chamber in 2020, Keup took his seat and was sworn in as a deputy on 14 October 2020.
+In the 2023 general election, Keup was the ADR's national lead candidate and won reelection, coming first on his list.
+The ADR campaign and Keup's style were described as right-wing populist by Luxembourgish media, as it focused on the alleged disappearance of the Luxembourgish language, culture war and fear of foreigners.
+Keup's way of dealing with party members who had used right-wing extremist symbolism was also criticized, as he failed to act and refused to acknowledge the documented symbols.

+Keup was president of the ADR from March 2022 to March 2024.
+In his speech at the party's national congress, he said he felt one should not fill two offices.
+He was succeeded by Alexandra Schoos, who was elected to the Chamber in 2023.
+Keup's rhetoric at this congress has been called extreme and compared to that of Donald Trump and members of the German AfD who were at the 2023 Potsdam far-right meeting.
+He warned of "a rosy dream, a woke world without the nation of Luxembourg" and socialism which in his eyes would enable "mass-migration" into Europe.